timjogorman/RicherEventDescription/guidelines.md

 #### Marking Difficult annotations

-The RED schema includes a method for you, the annotator, to highlight annotations which are particularly difficult to make, or which they feel fall on the border between different categories.
+The RED schema includes a method for you, the annotator, to highlight annotations which are particularly difficult to make, or which you feel fall on the border between different categories.

 The "Difficulty" marker automatically defaults to "None" for every EVENT created.
-However, if you feel unsure about any aspect of the annotation, whether the identification of the EVENT itself or the properties of it, they can change this marker to "DIFFICULT", simply as an indicator of uncertainty in the annotation.
+However, if you feel unsure about any aspect of the annotation, whether the identification of the EVENT itself or the properties of it, you can change this marker to "DIFFICULT", simply as an indicator of uncertainty in the annotation.
 This will serve to highlight the annotation for further examination.